toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 This plan worked pretty well.
 Shortly after graduating from the bootcamp, I was offered a job with a publishing house that consisted of 50% content writing and 50% development on a couple of Wordpress sites.

 The publishing house, I soon discovered, had entered dire financial straits; a sale was eminent.
 Working for a failing company, however, turned out to be a great deal.
-Management gave me free reign to pursue whichever kinds of development projects I pleased, and when the ship sank at last, I received a sizeable "sorry for giving you the sack" bonus, which kept me happy and healthy while I traded up into a full-time development job.
+Management gave me free reign to pursue whichever  development projects I pleased, and when the ship sank at last, I received a sizeable "sorry for giving you the sack" bonus, which kept me happy and healthy while I traded up into a full-time development job.

 Though the journey since has involved a couple twists, it's fair to summarize the trajectory as upward-facing, with each chapter bringing more complex technical responsibilities and more Scrooge McDuck-ian amounts of compensation.